peura-lady/JavaScript-CarRace/README.md

 Game includes three levels: Easy, Medium and Hard, also Best Score and music, which goes with you throught the experience in the game.

 # Video Clips
-Desctop version of the game <br>
+Desktop version of the game <br>
 ![screenshot](https://github.com/peura-lady/JavaScript-CarRace/blob/main/image/video1-desctop.gif)

-Other example of the Desctop version <br>
+Other example of the Desktop version <br>
 ![screenshot](https://github.com/peura-lady/JavaScript-CarRace/blob/main/image/video2-desctop.gif)

 Tablet version <br>